 Frozen Butt Syndrome: when your keister gets cold because mother nature is blowing air underneath your hammock.

-A regular hammock (like the 1/2 Shell Hammock pictured above) has no insulation.
+A regular hammock (like the 1/2 Shell No-Net Hammock pictured above) has no insulation.
 It provides you a great, comfortable place to hang but does very little to protect your body from the drafty air whipping underneath you.
 We are not just talking about camping on ridge tops or in high winds.
-Even the slightest breeze can turn a pleasant night out in the woods into a arctic like experience.
+Even the slightest breeze can turn a pleasant night out in the woods into an arctic-like experience.

 Tent Camping- Sleeping pads